 Your screenshots have now been restored to their original location.

-Here’s a video tutorial on how to recover deleted screenshots from Google Photos:
+Here’s a video tutorial on how to recover deleted screenshots using this method:

 Is there a deleted photos folder on Android?

 Unlike iOS devices, Android devices do not have a deleted photos folder.
 When you delete photos on your Android device, you can’t get them back unless you have a backup or use a data recovery tool, such as Dr. Fone, which allows you to recover lost/corrupted data.

 When you delete a file on your Android, the file doesn’t go anywhere in particular.
 It remains in its original position in your device’s internal memory until its spot is overwritten by new data.
 While the file location is the same, it becomes invisible to you in the Android system.

 Is there a recycle bin on my Android phone?

 Your Android phone does not have a recycle bin.
 Unlike a Mac or a Windows PC, your Android phone has limited internal storage (32 GB-256 GB).
 This is too small to hold a recycle bin, so in the interest of saving space, your Android phone doesn’t have one.

 Photos deleted from the gallery can be recovered.
 Even when you delete pictures from your phone’s Gallery, you can find them in Google Photos until you permanently delete them there.
 When you go to Google Photos, you can select the deleted photos and choose “Save to device” to restore them.